maxgav13/Student-s-t_regression/README.md

                 set_prior("cauchy(0, 1)", class = "sigma")))
 ```

 For the next model, we'll switch out that weak gamma(2, 0.1) for a stronger gamma(4, 1).
-Before fitting the model, it might be useful to take a peek at what that prior looks like.
+In some disciplines, the gamma distribution is something of an exotic bird.
+So before fitting the model, it might be useful to take a peek at what these gamme priors looks like.
 In the plot, below, the orange density in the background is the default gamma(2, 0.1) and the purple density in the foreground is the stronger gamma(4, 1).

 ``` r
 ggplot(data = tibble(x = seq(from = 0, to = 60, by = .1)),